orbital-state/kgr/doc/ideas.md

 # Language Definitions

-Kgr is a declarative IaC DSL, which aims on capturing a big picture when it comes to DevOps activities:
+Kgr is a declarative IaC DSL, which aims at capturing a big picture when it comes to DevOps activities:

 - What resources are provisioned
 - What apps are deployed that consume those resources